 This course is designed to provide a realistic understanding of individual and organizational power issues.
-It will help you to use this understanding to produce constructive outcomes for you and your organization.
-The theories will help you make sense of personal and organizational experience and will provide additional insight into your power orientation and influence strategies.
+It will help students to use this understanding to produce constructive outcomes for themseles and their organizations.
+The theories will help them make sense of personal and organizational experiences and will provide additional insight into their power orientation and influence strategies.
 The course will be organized around lectures, discussion, and experiential learning.